Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 You can take chamomile extract once or twice a day in dosages of up to 800mg, or as directed by your physician (x).

 Witch hazel is touted to possess antiviral and anti-inflammatory properties.
 These are very useful in treating a series of ailments including scalp sensitivity, acne and hemorrhoids.

 Apple Cider Vinegar

 Apple cider vinegar possesses antimicrobial properties which aid in the inhibition of bacterial growth as well as a reduction in acne breakouts.
-Generally, apple cider vinegar helps to support generally healthy skin.
+Generally, apple cider vinegar powder helps to support generally healthy skin.

 The Bottom Line

 A spider bite is generally not a cause for alarm as most are non-venomous in nature.
 However, it is essential that you take care of every bite to avoid infection.
 Similarly, keeping your surroundings clean and free of insects/ arachnids is one precaution that you should always take.

 However, if you notice severe symptoms such as nausea, trouble breathing, cramps, fever or chills, you should seek medical attention immediately.